jasonHKU0907/FutureHealthProteomicPrediction/README.md

 This repo contains code to preprocess [UK Biobank](https://www.ukbiobank.ac.uk/) data, train the ProNNet and analyze/evaluate its performance.

 - **DataPreparation**
-  -CovariatesDataGenerator: involves parsing primary care records for desired diagnosis.
-  -CovariatesDataGenerator: involves parsing primary care records for desired diagnosis.
-  -CovariatesDataGenerator: involves parsing primary care records for desired diagnosis.
-- **ModelTraining**Training involves Model specification via pytorch-lightning and hydra.
-- Evaluation involves extensive benchmarks with linear Models, and calculation of bootstrapped metrics.
+- Involves target data generation for different endpoints.
+Proteomic data and Clinical data (PANEL) generation and pre-processing.
+- **ModelTraining**
+- Proteomic neural network development and downstream survival analysis of Cox proportional hazard regressions.
+- **Figures**
-- Visualization contains the code to generate the figures displayed in the paper.
+- Code to generate figures in the mauscripts.
+- **Tables**
+- Code to generate supplementary tables in the mauscripts.
+- **Utility**
+- Implement function calls for training and evaluation procedures.

 ## License
 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].